The Ultimate Guide to Budget Travel in Tonga

 Is Tonga Cheap to Visit?

 Tonga is a cheap country to visit in comparison to other South Pacific Islands, New Zealand and Australia.
 However, Tonga is more expensive than backpacking in Southeast Asia.
-Don’t worry, with this guide to travelling Tonga on a budget, we’ll share ways to stretch your dollars or “pa’anga” further.
+Don’t worry, with this budget and backpacking guide to Tonga, we’ll share ways to stretch your dollars or “pa’anga” further.

 How to Get to Tonga